flonatel/pipexec/README.md

 Status](https://secure.travis-ci.org/flonatel/pipexec.png)](http://travis-ci.org/flonatel/pipexec)

 # Introduction
+If you want to communicate not only with one filedescriptor in one direction - like <code>cmd1 | cmd2 | cmd3</code> - but also need more sophisticated ways like connecting fd 7 of <code>cmd3</code> to fd 6 of <code>cmd1</code> you are lost when using normal shells.

 Most systems to start and run processes during system start-up time do not support pipe.
 If you need to run a pipe of programs from an /etc/init.d script you are mostly lost.